What is carryback financing?

 “If this was three to four years ago, you would be out of your mind to do carryback financing,” he said.

 Additionally, the carryback financing is not the buyer’s first repayment priority.
 When carryback financing is carried out alongside a traditional bank loan, the bank-originated mortgage loan is prioritized.
-The carryback financing is subordinate and the bank loan will always be repaid first.
+The carryback financing is subordinate in the event of bankruptcy, and the bank loan will always be repaid first.

 Olson said there are implications if the seller wants to proceed and assist the borrower.
 In order to make a sound decision, the seller should research the housing market and the buyer’s financial history and credit score.